 Here are some ways to see whether your keyword strategy is having an impact over time:

-- Your site's analytics tools - Visit your site's Google Search Keywords panel and other analytics panels, such as Other Search Keywords, Activity Log, and Traffic, to track the impact to your site traffic and search engine ranking.
+- Your site's analytics tools - Visit your site's Search Keywords panel and other analytics panels, such as Activity Log and Traffic, to track the impact to your site traffic and search engine ranking.

 - Google Analytics - Use our integration with Google Analytics for more visitor tracking and reporting.